Middle Eastern Pickled Turnips

 Ingredients

-- 1 lb. turnips peeled and cut into sticks (approx. 3 turnips)
+- 1 pound turnips peeled and cut into sticks (approx. 3 turnips)

-- 1 small beet peeled and cut into large slices or chunks
+- 1 small beet peeled and cut into large chunks

 - 2 garlic cloves left whole and slightly smashed